addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 ```

-We also have a `toggle()` function which allows to set whether a Todo item has been completed.
+The Todo model also features a `toggle()` method through which a Todo item's completion status can be set.

 ## Todo collection

-Next we have our `TodoList` collection used to group our models.
-The collection is being extended by localStorage which automatically persists Todo records to HTML5 Local Storage via the Backbone LocalStorage adapter, so they're saved between page requests.
+Next, a `TodoList` collection is used to group our models.
+The collection is extended by localStorage, which automatically persists Todo records to HTML5 Local Storage via the Backbone LocalStorage adapter.
+Through local storage, they're saved between page requests.

-We've then got some static methods, `completed()` and `remaining()`, which return an array of unfinished and finished todos respectively.
+The collection's `completed()` and `remaining()` methods return an array of unfinished and finished todos, respectively.

-Finally we have a `nextOrder()` function, that keeps our Todo items in sequential order as well as a `comparator()` used to sort items by their insertion order.
+A `nextOrder()` method keeps our Todo items in sequential order while a `comparator()` sorts items by their insertion order.

 ```javascript